Kevin-M1/Kevin-M1/README.md

 # <a href="https://www.linkedin.com/in/kevin-mejia-901039270/">Kevin M</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm deeply passionate about cybersecurity and IAM.
-I thrive on solving complex challenges through practical, hands-on projects.
-From vulnerability management to threat detection—and now enforcing least-privilege access and secure authentication—these experiences let me explore the dynamic cybersecurity landscape.
-I invite you to check out my work to see how I strengthen security operations, processes, and identity controls.
+I’m focused on cybersecurity and IAM and enjoy solving complex challenges through practical, hands-on projects.
+From vulnerability management to threat detection and now enforcing least-privilege access and secure authentication, these experiences help me explore the dynamic cybersecurity landscape.
+Check out my work to see how I strengthen security operations, processes, and identity controls.

 ## ⚠️ Vulnerability Management Projects